D4wnstar/aetherwisp/Electromagnetism/Classical electrodynamics/Radiation/Electromagnetic radiation.md

 ---
 wiki-publish: true
+aliases:
+  - electromagnetic spectrum
 ---
 **Electromagnetic radiation** is [[radiation]] due to [[electromagnetic wave|electromagnetic waves]].
 It occurs when [[Electric charge|charged particles]] accelerate, which causes them to emit [[energy]] that is carried off to infinity.

+Electromagnetic waves can be of any [[frequency]].
+Since this leads to a massive (infinite, actually) range of possible waves, called the **electromagnetic spectrum**, they are conventionally categorized in seven "types", from most to least energetic:
+1. Gamma rays
+2. X-rays
+3. Ultraviolet light
+4. Visible light
+5. Infrared light
+6. Microwaves
+7. Radio waves
 ### Definition
 Consider a localized source[^1] near the origin.
 To determine the energy radiated from the source at some time $t_{0}$, we encase the source in a sphere of of massive radius $r$, large enough that the source looks like a point.
 The energy passing through the surface is given by integrating the [[Poynting vector]] over the surface
 $$P(r,t)=\oint \mathbf{S}\cdot d\mathbf{a}=\frac{1}{\mu_{0}}\oint(\mathbf{E}\times \mathbf{B})\cdot d\mathbf{a}$$